 Help with loans, credit cards and finance agreements

-You have until 31 March 2021 to apply for a payment holiday, also known as a payment freeze, on a number of borrowing options and finance agreements including:
+You had until 31 March 2021 to apply for a payment holiday, also known as a payment freeze, on a number of borrowing options and finance agreements.

 Individual credit files should not be affected but if you are worried you should speak with your lender.
 You should also remember there are other ways lenders can tell whether you have taken a payment holiday which could impact future lending decisions.